wifiknight45/lexicon_locksmith/README.md

 ## Contact

 wifiknight45@proton.me

 Project Link: https://github.com/wifiknight45/lexicon_locksmith
-Script Link: wordle_combo_script.py

 ## If you find this tool helpful, please consider giving it a star.

 ## Happy Wordling
-designed for wordle enthusiasts and techies alike
+designed for students, techies and wordle enthusiasts